What's the Difference and Which One Does Your Business Need?

 - Free to join, mass participation: no fee barrier.
 You want every customer in the program, not just committed members.

-- POS integration: magnetic stripe or barcode loyalty cards integrate directly with most point-of-sale systems for automatic points tracking on every transaction.
+- POS integration: magnetic stripe loyalty cards integrate directly with most point-of-sale systems for automatic points tracking on every transaction.

 - No identity required: the card tracks spending behavior, not who the person is.
 Anonymous participation is acceptable.